-Three commenters argued that the Commission had erred in dropping these additional inclusions of the term "commercial" from its proposed criteria, and urged the Commission to rectify this in its final Rule.41 These commenters claimed that failing to include these references from the text of the Act could inappropriately broaden the scope of the Act by including individuals sending one e-mail message one time to a single recipient to sell a personal item.42 These commenters also argued that omitting the word "commercial" would improperly bring within the Act's reach "electronic mail messages that do not promote commercial products or services," such as messages from trade groups promoting seminars or other
+content on an Internet website operated for a commercial purpose)."
+The key concept from the Act's definition - does the email message advertise or promote a product or service? - was incorporated in the proposal but the repeated references to the term "commercial" were omitted.
+Three commenters argued that the Commission had erred in dropping these additional inclusions of the term "commercial" from its proposed criteria, and urged the Commission to rectify this in its final Rule.
+These commenters claimed that failing to include these references from the text of the Act could inappropriately broaden the scope of the Act by including individuals sending one email message one time to a single recipient to sell a personal item.
+These commenters also argued that omitting the word "commercial" would improperly bring within the Act's reach "electronic mail messages that do not promote commercial products or services," such as messages from trade groups promoting seminars or other gatherings.
+Contrary to these commenters' views, however, CAN-SPAM may apply to a trade association's email messages promoting a seminar because a seminar may be considered a "commercial product or service" if attendees must pay an admission charge.
+Nevertheless, as will be discussed in detail below, a trade association's email messages to its members or donors are &lt;sup>4015 U.S.C.

-39 Proposed Rule 316.3(a)(1).
-69 FR at 50106.
-40 15 U.S.C.
 7702(2)(A) (emphasis supplied).

-41 See MPAA; Schwartz; SIA.
+&lt;sup>41See MPAA; Schwartz; SIA.
 In addition, many comments submitted by nonprofit entities argued that the Act's repeated references to "commercial" in the "commercial electronic mail message" definition reflect Congress's intent to exempt messages from nonprofits.
 See, e.g., AE; Incentive.
 The final Rule's application to messages sent by nonprofit entities is discussed in greater detail below.
-As the Commission explained in the NPRM, the use of the term "commercial" in the Act shows intent to regulate messages whose primary purpose is to sell something, as distinguished from "transactional or relationship messages" and other non-commercial communications.
-69 FR at 50100.
-42 See MPAA; Schwartz; SIA.
+As the Commission explained in the NPRM, the use of the term "commercial" in the Act shows intent to regulate messages whose primary purpose is to sell something, as distinguished from "transactional or relationship messages" and other noncommercial communications.
+69 FR at 50100. &lt;sup>42See MPAA; Schwartz; SIA.